MattCrocker77/Force-Directed-Layouts-in-Python/README.md

 The convergence speed constant was set to the maximum value that didn't cause instability, 𝜹=20.

 Several authors propose slowing down the convergence as the number of iterations increase.
 It was found that this could lead to failed convergence if it was too sharp a decrease, but that it did lead to smoother convergences.
-At every step $`\delta`$ was multiplied by 0.99, meaning that by the end of 50 iterations $`\delta = 12.1`$.
+At every step 𝜹 was multiplied by 0.99, meaning that by the end of 50 iterations 𝜹=12.1.

 For a test graph of 14 nodes, starting in random positions, convergence is nearly always successful: